 - Transferring funds from another brokerage account using a transfer form.

 RRSP (Registered Retirement Savings Plan)

-This account holds savings and investments.
-One of its greatest perks is its twofold: contributions are tax-deductible.
-This means you’ll get a tax refund for your contributions, and investments grow inside your RRSP basket tax-free.
+This account can hold savings and investments.
+Some of its greatest perks include contributions that are tax-deductible and investments that grow inside your RRSP basket tax-free.

-Works similarly to the RRSP.
-This means you can fill your TFSA basket with cash and investments like stocks, bonds, GICs, ETFs, mutual funds, and money market funds.
+This type of account works similarly to the RRSP.
+You can fill your TFSA basket with cash and investments like stocks, bonds, GICs, ETFs, mutual funds, and money market funds.

-Think of it as an investment account for your spouse’s retirement.
-You’ll be contributing with the money and receiving the tax deduction, they’ll make the withdrawals in retirement and pay the resulting income tax.
+Think of this as an investment account for your spouse’s retirement.
+You’ll receive a tax deduction for the money you contribute.
+Your spouse will be able to make the withdrawals in retirement and pay the resulting income tax.

 It is quite similar to the RRSP account, but with a few important differences.
 With this account, you cannot contribute to it or withdraw money from it.
 Like its name would suggest, that money is locked-in there until you retire and it is also tax-deductible.

 Nest Wealth offers a tax-sheltered education savings account that’s meant to help parents save for their children’s post-secondary education.
 With this account, you can start the RESP when your child is born and contribute until 31 years after the account was opened.